Sign Up

 Post-Exposure Prophylaxis (PEP)

 Report all exposures to the patient’s blood.
-An exposure is being stuck with a bloody needle or tool, getting splashed in the eye or mouth, or getting a patient’s blood in an open cut or sore.
-If that happens to you, wash the exposed area immediately.
-Then report the exposure to the person in charge as soon as possible.
+An exposure is being stuck with a bloody needle or tool, getting splashed in the eye or mouth, or getting a patient’s blood in an open cut or sore.If that happens to you, wash the exposed area immediately.
+Then, report the exposure to the person in charge as soon as possible.

-A patient may test negative for HIV, but still, have HIV that is just not yet showing up on a test.
+A patient may test negative for HIV but still have HIV that is just not yet showing up on a test.

 The Stages of HIV Infection

 Acquired Immunodeficiency Syndrome (AIDS) is the final stage of HIV infection.
-AIDS occurs when the body’s immune system has been so badly damaged that the individual is highly vulnerable to diseases, infections, and even infection-related cancers.
+AIDS occurs when the body’s immune system has been so severely damaged that the individual is highly vulnerable to diseases, infections, and even infection-related cancers.

 Care for the Complications of HIV/AIDS

-Common problems of individuals with HIV infection are:
+Common problems of individuals with HIV include:

 • Consistently taking medication